 The idea that Cozumel virtually shuts down after the cruise ships leave or the sun has set is funny to me – and couldn’t be further from the truth.

-Cozumel is not a wild spring-break booze fest (thankfully), but there’s a wide variety clubs, bars, musical performances, and other fun things to do at night – and for all ages.
+Cozumel nightlife is not like a wild spring-break booze fest, but there’s a wide variety of clubs, bars, dance spots, musical performances, and other fun things to do at night – and for all ages.

-Cozumel island has tons to do at night, starting with lots of cool night spots for cocktails and dining.
+Cozumel nightlife has a lot to offer, starting with lots of cool night spots for cocktails and dining.
 There are many venues that feature various styles of live music and dancing.
-The municipality sponsors a full calendar of public seasonal events and street fairs.
-Other evening options in Cozumel include planetarium shows, sunset sails, turtle rescues, and of course…night diving.
+The Cozumel government sponsors a full calendar of public seasonal events and street fairs.
+Other options for nightlife in Cozumel include planetarium shows, sunset sails, turtle rescues, and of course…night diving.

 There are loads of fun things to do at night on Cozumel Island, so let’s take a look at just some of what you can get out and do once the sun goes down.